fretn/rsmodules/README.md

 ```
 ###### note: As the time of writing rhai scripts don't support tabs, only spaces.

-When you have created new modulefiles, don't forget to update the module cache by running the command:
+After you have created new modulefiles, don't forget to update the module cache by running the command:
 ```
 [user@awesome ~]$ module makecache
 ```